redkite-labs/redkitecms-docs/book/website-deploy.rst

 Working in locale
 -----------------

-When you have installed RedKite CMS directly on your remote server your changes are immediately displayed on your website, after deploying.
+If you have installed RedKite CMS directly on your remote server your changes are immediately displayed on your website, after deploying.

 If you manage your website on your laptop, you must transfer files to the remote